oiax/tgweb/README.md

 The following three properties are meaningful only in articles:

 * `index`: An integer value used to sort the articles.
-* `tags`: A single string or list of strings to classify articles.
+* `tags`: A single string or array of strings to classify articles.
 * `embedded-only`: A boolean value that determines whether a separate HTML document is created from an article; if `true`, it will not be created.
 Default: `false`.